 The Queensland Government Enterprise Architecture (QGEA) provides a consistent governing framework for issuing government ICT direction and supporting advice.

 The QGEA provides a framework for the Queensland Government to define ICT strategic direction, policy and other requirements.
-These documents support agencies in achieving the government’s priorities and delivering services to Queenslanders.
+These mandatory documents provide direction for agencies to achieve the government’s priorities for Queenslanders.

 |A document that defines a strategic direction being taken by the Queensland Government across a broad area (e.g. Digital).
 Endorsement of a Strategic Direction indicates an agreed move towards the stated direction.
 There should be only one overarching strategic direction in place at any time for the “broad area”.
 However, there could be one or more supporting ‘strategy’ (see next) that will cover a specific or narrower subject area to provide further depth and clarification for aspects of the Strategic Direction.
 Click here to discover the current Queensland Government Strategic Direction/s.|